They Are On Their Way Home

 If you consider yourself a supporter of our military members, you are about to get a long-awaited chance to say "thank you" and this time, you will get to say it face to face.

-Many of them are headed home.
+Many of them have come home.
 We experienced this transition a couple of years ago when we drew down in Iraq.
-Now you are going to be seeing them in the airports again as they begin coming home from Afghanistan.
-And in the days and weeks to come, you will also be seeing them in the shopping malls, at the movie theaters, in restaurants.
+We saw them in the airports again as they began coming home from Afghanistan.
+And until the next crisis, you will also be seeing them in the shopping malls, at the movie theaters, in restaurants.
 They will be home with their families and back in our daily lives.

 Maybe you know